8balloon/better-mobx/README.md

   },
 })
 ```
-Here, `createView`s and `createReactions` will update when the giant object is set to a new value, but won't update to changes on subfields of the giant object.
+Here, views and reactions will update when the giant object is set to a new value, but won't update to changes on subfields of the giant object.

-Note: if you change the value of a function like this example, any non-original function will behave like a normal function -- not a r2v `Method`.
-This meants it will not be allowed to update `createStore` fields, and it will not function as a `createMaterialization` (described below).
+Note: if you change the value of a function like this example, any mutation done to any store by the non-original function will not be batched like normal store methods do, and it will not function as a materialized field (described below).

 #### Setter methods

-r2v auto-generates setter `Method`s for you.
+As previously mentioned, r2v auto-generates setter methods for you.
 They are automatically generated for all non-function fields.
-So, if you define `const myObs = createView('myViewName', { abc: 123 })`, `myObs.setAbc` will be automatically defined and always-available.
+So, if you define `const myStore = createStore({ abc: 123 })`, `myStore.setAbc` will be automatically defined and always-available.

-If you define your own setter `Method` for a field, r2v will respect the `Method` you define, and will not override it.
+If you define your own setter method for a field, r2v will respect the method you define, and will not override it.
 If for some reason you want to prevent a setter from being generated, define it as `null`, like so:

 ```tsx
 const store = createStore({